tvjames/kendo-docs/api/wrappers/php/Kendo/Dataviz/UI/ChartSeriesItem.md

 ### negativeValues

-The settings for negative values.** Applicable only to bubble series. **
+The options for displaying the chart negative bubble values.

 #### Returns
 `\Kendo\Dataviz\UI\ChartSeriesItem`